| Garden

 part of slug evolution.
 Evolution?
 That's a joke.
 I'd say slugs are at

+a bit of a standstill.
 However, in yet another attempt to wipe out the

 slugs in my yard, I thought this year I'd try a different approach, an